sylviaadel/ekia-shopping-list/README.md

-## React JS NovareWetube
+## React JS EKIAShoppingList

-An application used to manage and display Wetube videos, built with React, JavaScript and SASS.
+An application used to reate a todo list with all the furniture you want to buy, built with React, JavaScript and SASS.

 ## Project Screen Shot